Trivadis/terraform-oci-tvdlab-host/README.md

 }
 ```

-To create multiple hosts in different VCNs just specify the `tvd_participants` parameter.
+To create multiple hosts in different VCNs just specify the `numberOf_labs` parameter.
 The following example will create 3 hosts in the provided subnets.
 It is expected that `host_subnet` contains 3 different subnets.

 ```bash
 module "tvdlab-host" {